-C:\WINNT\Profiles\edensaw.000\Desktop\2002 Ordinances\02-14 VesselCentrol KLK.wpd its adoption.
-The motion was seconded by Commissioner St. Cerny and, upon being put to a vote, the vote was as follows:
+C:\WINNTVProfiles\edensaw.000/Desktop\2002 Ordinances\02-14 VesselkAntrol KLK.wpd to a vote, the vote was as follows:

-THE FOREGOING ORDINANCE was offered by Commissioner Albion who moved
+THE FOREGOING ORDINANCE was offered by Commissioner Albion who moved its adoption.
+The motion was seconded by Commissioner St. Cerny and, upon being put